barbarametzler/Clusters-of-Accra/index.md

 ### What do they mean for humans living in these areas?
 * What are the implications of living in a certain 'cluster'?
-* Inner/ outer Accra?
-What is the impact of location?
+* What is the impact of location?
+(Inner/ outer Accra?)
-* Is living in a certain area good/ bad for wellbeing?
+* Is living in a certain area good/ bad for wellbeing and health?
 * What changes could they bring in the future?